ROKOLabs/ROKO.Mobi-iOS/README.md

 [stickers]: https://github.com/ROKOLabs/ROKO.Mobi.iOS#rokostickers-usage-guide
 [share]: https://github.com/ROKOLabs/ROKO.Mobi.iOS

+##Get our Demo Apps

+ROKO has showcased many of our components in Demo Apps on the App Store.
+Check out our demo, [ROKO Stickers](https://itunes.apple.com/sb/app/roko-stickers/id980258381?mt=8), which includes the Stickers and Share SDKs, on the Apple App store.

 ## ROKOStickers Usage Guide

 The ROKOStickers framework provides a means for taking photos, dressing them up in stickers, and sharing the results with the world through FB, Twitter, e-mail, or sms.